gmail unsubscribeemail managementproductivity

 • Never for obvious spam or suspicious emails

-• Risk of confirming email is active
+• Risk of confirming your email is active

 Never: Services that sell your data